PoisonNinja/PoisonNinja.github.io/_posts/2016-12-07-AES-in-Google-Sheets.md

 ### SubBytes
 SubBytes is one of the most simple operations.
 Here, we simply replace each byte with the corresponding value in the sbox.

-For decryption, we replace each byte with the corresponding byte in the inverse sbox.

 For example:
 ```
 00 71 07 16